sprobulski/Neural-network-from-Scratch/README.md

    git clone https://github.com/sprobulski/neural-network-from-scratch
    cd neural-network-from-scratch

+2. **Get Data**:
+Download train.csv and test.csv from Kaggle and place them in the data/ folder.

-2. **Output**:
+3. **Output**:
- -Training prints accuracy and loss every 50 iterations.
+Training prints accuracy and loss every 50 iterations.
- -Test predictions are saved to a DataFrame and visualized for a sample image.
+Test predictions are saved to a DataFrame and visualized for a sample image.

 ## Results
 - After 1000 iterations with a learning rate of 0.1 and ReLu activation: